-We have audited the financial statements of The Seaway International Bridge Corporation, Ltd. ("the Corporation"), which comprise the statement of financial position as at 31 March 2019, and the statement of operations, statement of change in net debt and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Seaway International Bridge Corporation, Ltd. ("SIBC"), which comprise the statement of financial position as at 31 March 2020, and the statement of operations, statement of change in net debt and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at 31 March 2019, and the results of its operations, changes in its net debt, and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of SIBC as at 31 March 2020, and the results of its operations, changes in its net debt, and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.